naa986/easy-media-download/easy-media-download/readme.txt

 none

 == Changelog ==

+= 1.1.5 =
+* Made some security related improvements in the plugin.

 = 1.1.4 =
 * Added a new shortcode that can create a button with any color.